 Even if you’re not good with computers, you’ll have no trouble using this VPN service.
 If you happen to run into any issues, you can always open up a chat and get an immediate response.
 With other services, you have to open up a ticket and then wait for a reply.

-This is what the ExpressVPN program looks like:
+This is what the ExpressVPN desktop looks like at this time of writing:

 Friendly and quick customer support